The Lonesome Hunters: The Lonesome Hunters #1–4

+As a young boy, Howard Abraham is entrusted with a magic sword by his father, Thaddeus.
+Thaddeus leads Howard and some members of his church in an attack against what they believed was a summoned demon.
+Howard was the only survivor, fleeing with the sword and abandoning his father's church.

+In present day, Howard lives alone in a tenement where Lupe and her Uncle George also live.
+Lupe has stolen a pocketwatch from George, one that he had himself stolen.
+When a magpie with magical abilities comes looking for the pocketwatch and possesses George, Lupe comes to Howard for help.
+Panicked, Howard takes up the sword against the magpie, and with Lupe's help, kills it.
+This is witnessed by other magpies, which proceed to chase Howard and Lupe.
+The two escape and find shelter with an old friend of Howard's, Tina.

+Tina is surprised to learn that Howard still has the sword and warns him that since the magpies have seen the sword, they and other magical beings will be coming for it.
+Howard captures one of their magpie pursuers and discusses with it how he might convince the Magpie Queen to leave Lupe and him alone.
+Howard attempts to return the stolen pocketwatch, but the Magpie Queen wants the watch, the sword, and vengeance on Howard and Lupe.
+Fortunately, Lupe intervenes, taking up the sword herself to strike down the Magpie Queen, then she and Howard escape.
+Afterward, Howard and Lupe decide the best way to deal with the sword is to return it to its original owner.

+Elsewhere, a naked man with pointed ears is asleep in a forest.
+He wakes when he senses the sword and sets out to look for it.

 Reception

 The Lonesome Hunters currently holds a 9.4 out of 10 on the review aggregation site Comicbook Round Up.
 ComicBook's Christian Hoffer gave 5/5 to all four issues of the first miniseries, calling it one of the sleeper hits of the summer.
 The intergenerational friendship between Howard and Lupe was a consistently praised point from reviewers, as was the way Crook portrayed the characters' emotions and different aspects of loneliness.
 The initial reaction to the story's pacing was mixed with Comicon saying there wasn't enough in the first issue and Major Spoilers saying the first issue established itself well, but there wasn't enough of anything else.
 However, Multiversity Comics praised the first issue for slowing down and focusing on character beats and subtext rather than plot.
 Podcasters Brad and Lisa Gullickson praised the well-observed character beats that felt very true to life despite the story's more fantastical elements.